 Year 3 children are taught Design Technology under the following topics:

-Ancient Egyptians – children design and make an Egyptian death mask.
+Ancient Egyptians – children will design and make an Egyptian death mask.

 Year 4 children are taught Design Technology under the following topics: